 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Côte d’Ivoire.
 Your candidate is hired via Globalization Partners’ Côte d’Ivoire PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Côte d’Ivoire while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Côte d’Ivoire while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Côte d’Ivoire.

-Côte d’Ivoire is located in West Africa, bordering the Atlantic Ocean, and has a population of 78 million.
+Côte d’Ivoire is located in West Africa, bordering the Atlantic Ocean, and has a population of over 27 million.
 The official language is French, but more than 77 other languages are spoken in the country.
-Côte d’Ivoire’s GDP is USD 34.25 billion and growing at a 8.4% annual rate.
-Its unemployment rate is 5.3%.
+Côte d’Ivoire’s GDP is USD 70.04 billion and growing at a 7% annual rate.
+Its unemployment rate is 3.5%.
 Côte d’Ivoire is the world’s largest producer of cocoa, accounting for 30% of the world’s production.
 Its other major exports include crude oil, coffee, palm oil, and timber.

 When negotiating terms of an employment contract and offer letter with an employee in Côte d’Ivoire, it may be useful to keep the following in mind: